tailsdotcom/tails-tableau-wrangler/README.md

+# ARCHIVED

+This repo is deprecated in favour of [tailsdotcom/tap-tableau-server](https://github.com/tailsdotcom/tap-tableau-server), which is refactored to make use of new features in the Singer SDK, and is more discoverable (as it conforms to the `tap-<tap_name>` naming convention) 👍

-# Welcome to the tap-tableau-wrangler Singer Tap!
+## Welcome to the tap-tableau-wrangler Singer Tap!

 Tableau Wrangler was created from a need to better manage our Tableau Server instance, in conjunction with other tools in our data stack including [dbt](https://www.getdbt.com/).